iotaledger/introduction-docs/docs/introduction/what_is_chrysalis.md

+---
+description: The objective of the IOTA Foundation is to optimize the IOTA mainnet before Coordicide through an intermediate update called Chrysalis.
+image: /img/logo/01_butterfly.png
+keywords:
+- Chrysalis
+- explanation
+- White flag
+- Milestone
+- URTS
+- Ed25519 Signature scheme
+- Atomic transactions
+- UTXO
+- Internal binary
+- Client libraries
+---
 # What is Chrysalis

-The objective of the IOTA Foundation is to optimize the IOTA mainnet before Coordicide and to offer an enterprise-ready solution for our ecosystem.
-This will be achieved by an intermediate update called `Chrysalis`.
-This post explains what the Chrysalis upgrade entails.
+The objective of the IOTA Foundation is to optimize the IOTA mainnet before Coordicide and to offer an enterprise-ready solution for our ecosystem. `Chrysalis` acts as an intermediate update in the progress towards Coordicide.
+This article outlines what the Chrysalis upgrade entails.

 ![](./assets/what_is_chrysalis/00.gif)